GuidoFe/PocketLibrary/README.md

 * Keep record of the books you have borrowed from libraries and the books that you have lent to your friends
 * Add a book to your wishlist by simply scanning its code, and you will also know if you already have it in your collection
 * Multiple screen resolutions supported, from small phones to tablets
+* Take a photo of a book cover and easily crop it, if it's not already present in Google databases
 * Backup your book covers on Google Drive
 * Currently supported languages: English and Italian